B.J. and the A.C.: Plot

 At a factory, workers build baby dolls that are packaged and sent to many locations.
 One of these is sent to Mapleton during Christmas, where it is placed on the local nativity display as the baby Jesus.
 A few days later, the baby Jesus goes missing.

-Kevin (Justin Theroux) warns Patti (Ann Dowd) that GR is not welcome at a forthcoming Christmas dance, which is a fundraiser for a new library, threatening that he will not protect them as people want to enjoy time with their families.
+Kevin (Justin Theroux) warns Patti (Ann Dowd) that the GR are not welcome at a forthcoming Christmas dance, which is a fundraiser for a new library, threatening that he will not protect them as people want to enjoy time with their families.
 Patti's only response is "There is no family" before leaving.
-Kevin instructs police officers to arrest any GR who show up at the area, also suspecting that Jill (Margaret Qualley) and Aimee (Emily Meade) were involved.
+Kevin instructs police officers to arrest any GR who show up at the area, also suspecting that Jill (Margaret Qualley) and Aimee (Emily Meade) were involved with the theft.
 Meanwhile, Tom (Chris Zylka) and Christine (Annie Q.) are staying at a hostel, with Tom frustrated that Wayne hasn't reached them out through his burner phone.
-A man tries to attack Christine until Tom hits him, forcing him to take her to a hospital.
+A semi-naked man screaming about a dream tries to attack Christine until Tom hits him, forcing him to take her to a hospital.

 Lucy (Amanda Warren) tells Kevin that the public wants the baby Jesus back.
-Instead of finding the original, she tells him to buy a new one and roughing it up to appear lost.
-As he is buying it, he changes his mind and decides to find the original baby Jesus.
-He stops the Adam (Max Carver) and Scott Frost (Charlie Carver), suspecting them of being involved and warning them that they should confess if they don't want trouble.
-That night, the twins meet with Jill and Aimee by a fire, revealing that they took the baby Jesus.
+Instead of finding the original, she tells him to buy a new one.
+As he is buying it, he changes his mind and decides to find the original baby Jesus doll.
+He stops Adam (Max Carver) and Scott Frost (Charlie Carver), suspecting them of being involved and warning them that they should confess if they don't want trouble.
+That night, the twins meet with Jill, Aimee and other friends by a fire, revealing that they took the baby Jesus.
+Jill changes her mind about burning the doll.
 In the hospital, the staff suspects Tom is abusive to Christine, as he is angry that she told people of her pregnancy and connection to Wayne, forcing him to flee the hospital.
 He returns later and convinces her to leave with him.
+En route they encounter an accident with bodies in white from a funeral home scattered on the road like in the aforementioned dream.